First posted 1995

 In principle I do not serve pdf or other self-contained files from Yosha Bunko websites.
 However, a pdf files of scans of pages from newspapers have been provided as downloaded from other, attributed sources.
 These files require only an Adobe Reader to view.

 All Yosha Bunko webpages have been written using UltraEdit, a plain text editor.
 The designs are mine.
-All html scripting, except that of tables created by Excel, is mine.
+All html scripting, except for a few tables, charts, or graphs created by Excel, is mine.

-The index page that serves as the gateway to each website includes a JavaScript mouse-over image changer.
-The documentation on each index page attributes the JavaScript to its author and notes that I have modified the script for my own purposes.
+The page that serves as the entry to each website includes a JavaScript mouse-over image changer.
+The documentation on these pages attributes the JavaScript to its author and notes that I have modified the script for my own purposes,

 Languages and coding